 Impact

 The flaw arises because AbstractModelReader reads a signed integer from a binary model file and passes it directly to an array allocation without checking for negative or excessively large values.
 An attacker can craft a model file that sets the count fields to Integer.MAX_VALUE or another large value, causing an OutOfMemoryError during the early stages of deserialization.
-The vulnerability is an example of unchecked resource consumption, classified as CWE-789, and leads to a denial-of-service condition when a vulnerable JVM attempts to load the malicious model.
+This represents a failure to enforce bounds on resource allocation (CWE-770) and unchecked resource consumption (CWE-789).
+The vulnerability leads to a denial‑of‑service condition when a vulnerable JVM attempts to load the malicious model.

 Affected Systems